spevans/swift-project1/doc/working-with-c.md

 rbx = 0
 ```

 This allows easy initialisation of empty structs where all of the elements are set to zero.
-If data in a fixed memory table (eg ACPI tables) needs to be parsed and only the address is known then this is also easy to accomplish using the `memory` property:
+If data in a fixed memory table (eg ACPI tables) needs to be parsed and only the address is known then this is also easy to accomplish using the `pointee` property:

 ```swift
 var registers = register_set()